Palestine Papers: Napkin map

 "Napkin map" is a colloquial name for a Palestinian sketch made by Palestinian Authority President Mahmoud Abbas on a napkin, of a map with land swap proposals shown to him by then Prime Minister Ehud Olmert during peace negotiations in mid-2008.
-According to Al Jazeera, Abbas was not allowed to keep the unofficial map, so he sketched it by hand.
+According to Al Jazeera, Abbas was not allowed to keep the official map, so he sketched it by hand.
 During the first of several meetings, the Palestinian Authority proposed a land swap, offering Israel the opportunity to annex all of the Israeli settlements in East Jerusalem in return for land concessions by Israel.
 Olmert, however, offered no concessions in return but an even more aggressive land swap.

 In Prime Minister Olmert's own proposal, Israel would annex 6.3% of the West Bank.
 The land in Olmert's map included the four settlements of Gush Etzion (with Efrat), Ma'ale Adumim, Giv'at Ze'ev, and Ariel, in addition to all settlements in East Jerusalem (Har Homa).
 In exchange for those concessions by the Palestinian Authority, Olmert offered 5.8% of Israeli land as part of the swap.
 The land offered consisted of lightly populated farmland, which would be divided between the Gaza Strip and the West Bank.
 When Mahmoud Abbas asked to keep a copy of the map for further consideration, Ehud Olmert refused.
 Mahmoud Abbas sketched Ehud Olmert's map by hand on a napkin to have a copy for further consideration.
 This map was then later referred to as the Napkin map.

 The third and final meeting occurred on 16 September 2008.
 It was during this time that Ehud Olmert was nearing the end of his political career.
 At the time, Olmert was under police investigation for alleged corruption that had occurred while he was Mayor of Jerusalem, and as a result of the accusations was not planning on running again.
 During the final meeting, Mahmoud Abbas was prepared by the Negotiation Support Unit (NSU) to clarify many questions regarding Ehud Olmert's peace plan in which Abbas was quoted as asking questions such as "How do you see it addressing our interests, especially as Ariel, Maale Adumim, Givat Zeev, Har Homa and Efrat clearly prejudice contiguity, water aquifers, and the viability of Palestine?" as well as others about the value of the land that they would receive in such a swap in terms of value and size.

 The Negotiation Support Unit (NSU) also insisted that Prime Minister Olmert provide them with a copy of the map, which was again denied.
 In the end, however, Mahmoud Abbas asked for a few days to consider the offer.
 A day after this meeting, Olmert resigned and Tzipi Livni stepped in as Acting Prime Minister, with Benjamin Netanyahu being elected shortly afterward.
 Palestinian negotiators said Abbas had forgotten another appointment and postponed the next meeting.
 Netanyahu thought Olmert had made too many concessions and refused to continue from where the last round of negotiations had left off, preferring to restart the negotiations from the beginning.